kevin931/CytofDR/README.md

 All other methods use similar commands.
 All file IO commands apply.

 ### Clustering
-Currently, only PhenoGraph clustering is supported.
+Currently, only PhenoGraph clustering is supported in the main python interface.
 To cluster, use the following example as a guide:

 ```shell